-The shift lever position display (located in the instrument panel cluster) indicates the transmission gear range.
-You must press the brake pedal to move the shift lever out of the PARK position (refer to "Brake/Transmission Shift Interlock System" in this section).
+The shift lever position display (located in the instrument cluster) indicates the transmission gear range.
+You must press the brake pedal to move the shift lever out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
 To drive, move the shift lever from PARK or NEUTRAL to the DRIVE position.